The Verres household’s second bedroom looks as though it belongs to two very different people. Or perhaps one person and one rampaging tauros.

 “They’ve been bred and raised to be among the most intelligent and obedient of their species, which will make training them easier than most wild pokemon you catch.”
 Professor Oak says as he picks up the leaf-imprinted pokeball.
 “Treat them well, train them properly, and they’ll be your friends and protectors until their last breath.”

 The professor holds the lens button on its front level with the lens on the front of Red’s pokedex, and to his delight a bulbasaur suddenly appears on the main screen, sleeping in the simulated environment the pokeball creates for him: a lush, grassy clearing in the middle of a forest.
 Its name pops up at the top of the screen, and after a second of loading, Red sees the Pokemon’s vital stats get listed: height, weight, type, and more.

 Professor Oak moves the ball away from Red’s pokedex and does the same thing to Blue’s and Leaf’s.
-The video on Red’s pokedex freezes as soon as the lens is no longer aligned, and the image shrinks and becomes stored with the entry as the space listed #001 fills.
+The video on Red’s pokedex freezes as soon as the lens is no longer aligned, and #001 fills and colors Bulbasaur’s name in green and purple.

 “When you catch a new Pokemon, just hold it up to the lens like this, and the pokedex will identify it and record whatever information it can.
-Your pokedexes all have access to the sum total of knowledge we currently have about the various species, so if you see one in the wild that it recognizes, you’ll be able to research it.
-But it will only be able to actually gather new information from the ones you capture.
+Your pokedexes all have access to the sum total of knowledge we currently have about the various species, and it’s up to you to catch as many pokemon as possible to help us gather new information on them.
 The more you catch, even among the same species, the more data we have on them, so each capture you make has the potential to teach us more.
 Do your best to try to catch them all!”